Funding for MPhil and PhD students

 - New applicants who are NOT yet studying at the RCA: you need to have made your application to study at the RCA by 1 December if you wish to apply for LAHP funding.
 Please note this application is in addition to an application for the LAHP funding.

 - Existing RCA PhD students: Existing students with no less than 50 per cent of their period of study remaining (excluding the continuation/writing-up period), at the start of the AHRC award will need to submit an application directly to LAHP.

 How to apply

-- Applications for 2022 funding will open in 29 November 2021.
+- Applications for funding open in November.
 Applications open via the LAHP application portal.